arnbme/nyckelharpa/README.md

 _This DH may be used with the Centralite V2, Centralite V3, Iris V2, and UEI(beta) keypads_

-1. After installing the keypad DH, go to devices, change Type to Centralitex Keypad, Save Device
+1. After installing the keypad DH, edit keypad devices changing Type to Centralitex Keypad, Save Device

 2. Remove keypad from HSM, Add keypad to Nyckelharpa Global Settings

 3. Create User pin profiles

+4. Create HSM Custom Panic Rule

 [:arrow_up_small: Back to top](#top)
 <a name="userpin"></a>